muhammedakar/Soccer_Betting_Prediction_Flutter_Machine_Learning/README.md

 # Super Leauge Total Goal Predict

-I've built a machine learning model using the CatBoost algorithm and deployed it on both Streamlit and Flutter platforms.
-However, due to insufficient data on matches played in the Super League, the performance of the model is not very effective.
-This model is capable of predicting match outcomes and total goals, but obtaining more data could lead to more accurate results.
-You can watch the videos below.
+I've built a machine learning model using the CatBoost algorithm and deployed it on both Streamlit and Flutter using Flask.
+However, the performance of the model isn't very effective due to insufficient data on predicting the winners of matches and the total number of goals played in the Turkish Süper Lig.
+You can check out the following videos for more information

 <br></br>